Real Meat Company Dog Food Review (Air-Dried)

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fifth ingredient is turkey gizzard.
+The fourth ingredient is turkey gizzard.
 The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists in grinding up a consumed food.
 This item is considered a canine dietary delicacy.

 From here, the list goes on to include a number of other items.